jim-ec/flow/README.md

 # Flow

-This is an experimantel project for implementing sequences, also known as pull iterators from Rust or streams from Java, in C++ 17.
+This is an experimental project for implementing sequences, also known as pull iterators from Rust or streams from Java, in C++ 17.

 It aims to be as extensible as possible, meaning that sequences defined in this project such as `map` are implemented using the exact same toolset as custom sequences would use.
 In its current implementation, as sequence composition would look like this:

 ```c++